|

 results have been published throughout this website.
 It should

-be evident that these search methods can be applied to any Title
+be evident these search methods may be applied to any Title

 of Law, or large volume of text, and in any country that